The WWF is run at a local level by the following offices...

 Wetland Incubator

-Thanks to a generous donation from the Hongkong Bank Foundation, WWF has launched "Wetland Incubator" project to find conservation solutions for the future thriving flyways and environments.
-This three-year project kicekd off in July 2021, bringing together conservationists, young people, scientists, academics, and other stakeholders to form action teams and brainstorm solutions to secure wetlands……
+Thanks to a generous donation from the Hongkong Bank Foundation, WWF has initiated the Wetland Incubator project.
+Its aim is to find conservation solutions to create thriving flyways and environments for the future.
+This three-year project began in July 2021, since then it has been bringing together conservationists, young people, scientists, academics, and other stakeholders who form action teams and brainstorm solutions to secure wetlands……

 Wetland Incubator features four themes: Migratory Birds, Mammals, Future-proofing Wetland Stewardship and Climate Change Mitigation and Adaptation.
 Teams of passionate individuals are recruited to work on each theme, contributing creative ideas that focus on safeguarding the future of our wetlands.